hug0-cstrs/holbertonschool-simple_shell/README.md

 ```

 ### Compilation
-All the files will be compiled on Ubuntu 20.04 LTS using :
+All files will be compiled on Ubuntu 20.04 LTS using :
 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```